The default route is being routed to the VPN in AWS Client VPN.

 The following is an explanation by AI (DYOR)

-The nature of the TunnelCrack vulnerability
+The essence of the TunnelCrack vulnerability

 LocalNet attack (CVE-2023-36672)